phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 esreveR - A script that reverse its input.

 DJ cut killer - A script that displays all users and their home directories, sorted by users

+Empty casks make the noise - A script that finds all empty files and directories in the current directory and all sub-directories